rigelcodes/Pokemon-Catcher/README.md

 # Pokemon-Catcher

-A short clicker based game in pygame designed to 'catch the pokemon'.
+A short clicker based game in python for pygame usage.